dougeby/IntuneDocs/intune/windows-update-for-business-configure.md

   	Quality Updates are generally fixes and improvements to existing Windows functionality and are typically published the first Tuesday of every month, though can be released at any time by Microsoft.
 You can define if, and for how long, you would like to defer receiving Quality Updates following their availability.
 	- **Feature update deferral period (days)** - Specify the number of days for which Feature Updates are deferred.
 You can defer receiving these Feature Updates for a period of 180 days from their release.

 	Feature Updates are generally new features for Windows.
-After you configure the **Servicing branch** setting (**Semi-Annual Channel (Targeted)** or Semi-Annual Channel, you can then define if, and for how long, you would like to defer receiving Feature Updates following their availability from Microsoft on Windows Update.
+After you configure the **Servicing channel** setting (Semi-Annual Channel (Targeted) or Semi-Annual Channel, you can then define if, and for how long, you would like to defer receiving Feature Updates following their availability from Microsoft on Windows Update.

 	For example:
-	**If the Servicing branch is set to Semi-Annual Channel (Targeted)and the deferral period is 30 days**: Let's say that Feature Update X is first publicly available on Windows Update as aSemi-Annual Channel (Targeted)in January.
+	**If the Servicing channel is set to Semi-Annual Channel (Targeted)and the deferral period is 30 days**: Let's say that Feature Update X is first publicly available on Windows Update as aSemi-Annual Channel (Targeted) in January.
 The device will not receive the update until February - 30 days later.

-	**If the Servicing branch is set to Semi-Annual Channel and the deferral period is 30 days**: Let's say the Feature Update X is first publicly available on Windows Update as aSemi-Annual Channel (Targeted)in January.
+	**If the Servicing channel is set to Semi-Annual Channel and the deferral period is 30 days**: Let's say the Feature Update X is first publicly available on Windows Update as a Semi-Annual Channel (Targeted) in January.
 Four months later, in April, Feature Update X is released to Semi-Annual Channel.
 The device will receive the Feature Update 30 days following this Semi-Annual Channel release and will update in May.

 	- **Delivery optimization** - Choose the method for which devices will download Windows updates.
 For details, see [DeliveryOptimization/DODownloadMode](https://msdn.microsoft.com/windows/hardware/commercialize/customize/mdm/policy-configuration-service-provider#deliveryoptimization-dodownloadmode).
 8. Once you are done, click **OK**, and then on the **Create Update Ring** blade, click **Create**.